Minimum-CD/cd-manifesto/README.md

 - [Trunk-based development](https://trunkbaseddevelopment.com/)
 - Work integrates to the trunk at a minimum daily
-- Work has automated testing before merge to trunk
+- Work has automated testing before merge to trunk and does not merge if test failures exist
 - Work is tested with other work automatically on merge
 - All feature work stops when the build is red
-- New work does not break delivered work
+- New work does not break delivered work or existing tests

 ## Trunk-based Development